EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets fAPAR as a linear function of vegetation fraction
+fAPAR as a linear function of vegetation fraction.

 **Parameters**
 - **Fields**